wakh/Datasets-manager/code/readme.md

 ## Application
 After running `application.py`, you can input any of the given commands to select a query to run (use \help to bring up a list of possible commands).

+After successfully inputting, a table and map will popup with your selected query.

 ### Function and Usage for Each Command
 `\range coordinates`: this command is used to get all incidents/complaints within a range of coordinates in the database(s) specified by users.
 Usage: